lydia-chen01/Project2D/README.md

 All files have been uploaded.
 How the fasta file was created: I searched the Uniprot database for FOXO3 and added the FASTA sequences for human, mouse, pig, and chimpanzee to basket.
 I then selected them all and downloaded them together into a single fasta file.

+## Note
+I also added the two images that I embedded in my R Notebook, in case they are unable to be viewed in the HTML.
+It worked for me, but when I downloaded the HTML directly from Github, I could no longer view the images. pymol_four.png refers to the PyMol image of the four structures modeled on top of each other in the homology modeling section.
+FOXO3msa.png refers to the image of the sequence logo.